More

-Nipsey Hussle was shot dead outside his clothing store in March 2019 by a gang member who was upset about talk of snitching.
+In March 2019, Nipsey Hussle was tragically shot and killed outside his clothing store by a gang member, reportedly due to concerns about possible snitching.
 He received at least 10 bullets in the attack, according to prosecutors.

 Eric Holder, who prosecutors say was a member of a Rollin’ 60s street gang, was seen running from the scene with two guns.
 He said he was going to kill Hussle and began shooting.